North Country Earth Action

 Hoosick Falls, where residents have used water contaminated for decades

-with perfluorooctanoic acid or PFOA, a toxic chemical linked to a
+with perfluorooctanoic acid or PFOA's, a toxic chemical linked to a

 plastics plant.
 No longer will public housing complexes, such as